giantswarm/releases/sdk/README.md

 # Releases SDK

-Releases SDK is a Go module for working with Giant Swarm releases.
+Releases SDK is a Go module for working with new Giant Swarm workload cluster releases.

+> Note: The SDK can be used only for the workload cluster releases for new product based on Cluster API project, so it
+> does not support working with the old vintage releases.

 ## 1. Using SDK